 A couple things to be aware of: 1) I went out of my way to look for the issue (reported on Cloudy Nights and elsewhere) with dew freezing on the AR window, and if you’re just starting out for the night and push the temp below -10 or -20C you may see this, but as soon as you start taking subs that evaporates--literally.
 Simply put: there’s moisture in the air and you’re chilling this device down well below zero, under the right conditions you will see condensation freezing on the glass, with that distinctive pattern showing up in an exposure or two.
-ZWO has corrected this in the Pro by preheating the window, but if you come across it, you can accomplish the same thing by taking a few 30 second test exposures.
+ZWO has corrected this in the Pro by preheating the window, but if you come across it, you can accomplish the same thing by cooling down slowly--going from ambient to 5 to 0 to -5 to -10, etc. You can also try taking a few 30 second test exposures.
 Basically, once you start using the camera this issue goes away.
 2) The Pro version uses faster memory for more efficient transfer speeds and buffering.
 That’s great--faster is pretty much always better, but even so, I am impressed with the download speeds from the ASI071MC-C, given that a single 16-bit FITS file from this camera is 32MB.
 With my last couple astro imaging sessions I’ve used an old Intel Celeron-based laptop running Ubuntu MATE and Ekos/KStars/INDI.
 Not the fastest setup around but more than adequate for the file sizes and transfer speeds.
 I haven’t tried this camera out with Ekos/KStars/INDI running on one of my Raspberry Pi boxes, or with SGP on Windows 10, but soon!

 For my criteria, budget, and style of astrophotography the ASI071MC-C seems to have it all.
 The main features that tipped the balance are: very competitive price, 2-stage TEC, low read noise, 14-bit ADC, APS-C sized 16MP sensor, 4.8 μm pixels, and full well capacity of 46ke (You can really play with gain and offset, and still have enough capacity for capturing those soft nebulous gradients).
 Of course I was also impressed by some of the shots others have taken with the camera--take a look on Astrobin.
 One final thing: the built-in USB hub.
 I thought this was an interesting idea, but didn’t know how useful it would be until I started using the camera.
 Now, it bothers me that other cameras (I have Atik, QHY, and other ZWO cameras) don’t have a couple extra USB ports.
 These really came in handy for my guide cam and focuser.